unicode-org/cldr/docs/ldml/tr35-collation.md

 ...
 ```

-This table is an inverse mapping from reordering token to top byte(s).
-In terms like "61=910", the first value is the top byte, while the second is informational, indicating the number of primaries assigned with that top byte.
+This table is informational; it is an inverse mapping from reordering token to top byte(s).
+In terms like "61=910", the first value is the top byte, while the second indicates the number of primaries assigned with that top byte.

 ```
 # General Categories => Top Byte